neurodroid/stimfit/BUILDING.md

 This script mirrors the repository's active Windows CI-oriented workflow more closely than invoking raw commands manually.

+For the patched-submodule biosig provider on Windows, Stimfit now requires `src/biosig` to match the pinned upstream tag `v3.9.3` exactly.
+Configure fails fast when the submodule HEAD differs from that tag's commit.

 ### Windows Python refresh behavior

 For Python-enabled Windows installs, the CMake cache option `STF_WINDOWS_PYTHON_FULL_REFRESH` controls how stdlib and `stf-site-packages` are synchronized: